datawire/ambassador-docs/docs/emissary/2.3/about/aes-emissary-eol.md

 - Envoy releases a major version every 3 months and supports its previous releases for 12 months.
 Envoy does not support any release longer than 12 months.
 - Kubernetes 1.19 and newer receive 12 months of patch support (The [Kubernetes Yearly Support Period](https://github.com/kubernetes/enhancements/blob/master/keps/sig-release/1498-kubernetes-yearly-support-period/README.md)).
-- The version of Envoy used in Ambassador Edge Stack and Emmissary in 1.14 is out of support, meaning we currently backport security patches on behalf of Envoy to the 1.14 series as an Extended Maintenance window.
+- The version of Envoy used in Ambassador Edge Stack and Emissary in 1.14 is out of support, meaning we currently backport security patches on behalf of Envoy to the 1.14 series as an Extended Maintenance window.

 # The Policy